SamarthMahendra/LinkedInAssistUsingLLM/README.md

 - **User Interface Improvements**: Enhance the user interface of the Chrome extension to provide a more intuitive and seamless experience.
 - **Multi-platform Support**: Extend the functionality to support other job platforms besides LinkedIn, providing users with a broader range of options.

-## Feedback

-Your feedback is valuable!
-Please feel free to share your thoughts on this demo and any new functionalities that you think would be exciting to add.
-Your input will help shape the future development of this project.